UtrackiWiktor/HomeOffice/README.md

 - Assigning new tasks to employees
 - Displaying results of their work
 - Storing their personal information in super-safe database storage
-- Motivating them after completing their daily responsibilities with motivational quotes
+- Prompt them after completing their daily responsibilities with motivational quotes
 - and many more!

 Do not hesitate!
 Should you purchase our application today, you shall receive a personal discount of 10% for our other products!